pgrm/pgrm.github.io/_posts/2015/2015-02-23-request-authorization-in-asp.net-web-api-in-mono.markdown

 ### @3 it should be cleaned automatically

 Please, pay close attention to the **should**.
 A bug report suggests that this isn't the case anyway for the normal `Session` objects: [Memory leak in asp.net with sessions enabled](https://bugzilla.xamarin.com/show_bug.cgi?id=381).
 And do I really need it?
 The maximum number of space allocated would be the number of different users in my database multiplied with the space required by all available permissions.
-But, turns out this really isn't too much for me.
+Turns out this really isn't too much for me.
 It is less than 10MB and in a normal scenario will be probably around 1MB.
 And because I have a dictionary, I know I won't be able to store a user multiple times.
-So probably I even save memory compared to the old solution.
+So, probably, I even save memory compared to the old solution.

 ### Summary

 I have one class which has a `static ConcurrentDictionary<string, ...>` (the value is up to you, how you want to store your permissions or other data).
-The dictionary store one object (or list of objects) per user.
+The dictionary stores one object (or list of objects) per user.
 Here you need to make sure, that you don't have too many users, otherwise you should implement a way to get rid of old unused entries.

 This dictionary is a cache and before I try to read from it, I first check if it contains an entry for the current user.
-If not, I have to first retrieve it from the database and fill up the cache.
+If not, first I have to retrieve it from the database and fill up the cache.